Nergal: Wives and children

 In third millennium BCE in Girsu, the spouse of Nergal (Meslamtaea) was Inanna's sukkal Ninshubur, otherwise seemingly viewed as unmarried.
 Attestations of Ninshubur as Nergal's sukkal are also known, though they are infrequent.

 According to the myth Nergal and Ereshkigal he was married to Ereshkigal, the goddess of the dead.
 In god lists, however, they do not appear as husband and wife, though there is evidence that their entourages started to be combined as early as in the Ur III period.
 Ereshkigal's importance in Mesopotamia was largely limited to literary, rather than cultic, texts.

 Nergal's daughter was Tadmushtum, a minor underworld goddess first attested in Drehem in the Ur III period.
 In an offering list she appears alongside Laṣ.
 Her name has Akkadian origin, possibly being derived from the words dāmasu ("to humble") or dāmašu (connected to the word "hidden"), though more distant cognates were also proposed, including Geʽez damasu ("to abolish", "to destroy", or alternatively "to hide").
-It has also been proposed that a linguistic connection existed between her and the Ugaritic goddess Tadmish (or Dadmish, ddmš in the alphabetic script), who in some of the Ugaritic texts occurs alongside Resheph.
-A copy of the Weidner god list from Ugarit however equates Tadmish with Suzianna rather than Tadmushtum.

-In neo-Babylonian lists of so-called "Divine Daughters", pairs of minor goddesses associated with specific temples likely viewed as daughters of their head gods, the "Daughters of E-Meslam" from Kutha are Dadamushda (Tadmushtum) and Belet-Ili.
+It has also been proposed that a linguistic connection existed between her and the Ugaritic goddess Tadmish (or Dadmish, ddmš in the alphabetic script), who in some of the Ugaritic texts occurs alongside Resheph, though a copy of the Weidner god list from Ugarit however equates Tadmish with Shuzianna rather than Tadmushtum.
+In Neo-Babylonian lists of so-called "Divine Daughters", pairs of minor goddesses associated with specific temples likely viewed as daughters of their head gods, the "Daughters of E-Meslam" from Kutha are Dadamushda (Tadmushtum) and Belet-Ili.

 While Frans Wiggermann and Piotr Michalowski additionally regard the god Shubula as Nergal's son, it is actually difficult to determine if such a relation existed between these two deities due to the poor preservation of the tablet of the god list An = Anum where Shubula's position in the pantheon was specified.
 Shubula might have been a son of Ishum rather than Nergal.
 He was an underworld god and is mostly known from personal names from the Ur III and Isin-Larsa periods.
 His name is most likely derived from the Akkadian word abālu ("dry").
 There is also clear evidence that he was regarded as Tadmushtum's husband.